-The integrated oil sands planning problem involves the incorporation of waste management into the production planning process in an optimization framework that maximizes value and is sustainable.
+The integrated oil sands mine planning problem involves the incorporation of waste management into the production planning process in an optimization framework that maximizes value and is sustainable.
 This research developed, implemented and verified a MILP formulation which takes into account practical shovel movements by selecting mining-panels and mining-cuts that are comparable to the selective mining units of oil sands mining operations.
 Different waste management techniques ranging from having two in-pit tailings cells to four in-pit tailings cells have been presented for the MILP model.
 The model generated a practical, smooth and uniform schedule for ore and in-pit tailings disposal.
 The schedule gives the planner good control over dyke material and provides a robust platform for effective dyke construction and waste disposal planning.

 The results show that increasing the number of in-pit tailings cells reduces the NPV of the operation as a result of a reduced operational flexibility.
-However, this strategy apart from making in-pit tailings storage areas available early in the mine life, also makes an efficient use of in-pit storage areas which is required for sustainable operations and timely reclamation.
+The reduced operational flexibility comes from the decrease in the size of the tailings cells thereby restricting the optimizer when generating the mining schedules.
+However, this strategy apart from making in-pit tailings storage areas available early in the mine life, also makes an efficient use of in-pit storage areas which are required for sustainable operations and timely reclamation.
 This framework for the IOSMP problem results in solutions within known limits of optimization.
+In general, this integrated mine planning framework can be implemented for various directions of mining, different shapes and sizes of tailings cells, multiple mine pits and phases configurations and final landscape designs.

 The total NPV generated for Scenario 1 excluding dyke construction and pseudo backfilling revenue for all tailings cells is \$25,211 M. The total dyke construction cost is \$232 M and the total pseudo revenue from backfilling is \$1405 M. The average bitumen grade and fines percent for the scheduled ore was 13.3% and 18.1% respectively.
-The total material mined was 6217 Mt, which includes: 1923 Mt of ore, 27 Mt of OB and IB dyke material, whilst 660 Mt of TCS dyke material was placed.
+The total material mined was 6217 Mt, which includes: 1923 Mt of ore, 27 Mt of OB and IB dyke material, while 660 Mt of TCS dyke material was placed.